lusaxweb/vuesax/docs/components/input.md

 ## Label Placeholder

 The placeholder can become a label when the input is focused.
-Use the property `vs-label-placeholder` for making this.
+Use the property `label-placeholder` for making this.

 :::warning
-This property overrides the `vs-label` and the` placeholder`
+This property overrides the `label` and the` placeholder`
 :::

 <vuecode md>